MARTIMM/gnome-gtk3/docs/index.md

   * It is possible to create threads where longer runs can be done without crippling the user interface responses and also show the results from there in the gui.
   * It is possible to make use of actions besides signal processing.
   * It is possible to make use of resource files.
 This is a different approach than what Raku can do for you.
 It can be combined however.
   * It is possible to make use of D-Bus.
 This is one of the things that makes an application able to interact with the system and other processes as well as the desktop manager.
+(Not yet fully implemented in these libraries though)
   * Drag and drop will help you to drag documents from a filebrowser into your application as well as moving widgets from one place to another in your GUI.
   * Drawing is available with Cairo.
   * Text manipulations are supported using Pango.
+(Not yet fully implemented in these libraries though)

 ### Cons
   * The code base is much larger but I think it gives you greater flexibility.